Save $15 On your order over $100 *Excludes spa covers

-Cloudy spa water immediately after shocking your spa is almost considered normal – there’s a lot of chemical reactions going on!
-But, clear water should return to a spa within a few hours.
+Getting cloudy water immediately after shocking your spa or hot tub is pretty common, and usually considered normal.
+After all, there are a lot of chemical reactions going on when you shock a spa!
+Clear water should return to a spa within just a few hours.

-However, when adding just ounces of a spa shock makes the water cloudy, there are other things going on; here’s a few places to look for the cause(s) of cloudy hot tub water after shocking.
+That said, when adding just ounces of a spa shock makes the water cloudy, there are probably other things going on.
+Here are just a few reasons you might be getting cloudy hot tub water after adding spa shock.

 Using pool shock will almost always make your spa or hot tub cloudy.
-It’s not as fine or re-fined, meaning the particles are much larger, and they don’t dissolve right away.
-It also is loaded with calcium, which can be a problem if you’re in a hard water part of the country.
-If you want to use chlorine shock, use Spa 56 chlorinating compound, especially formulated for hot tubs, but don’t use pool shock in a spa or hot tub.
+It's not as refined and the particles are much larger, meaning they won't dissolve right away.
+Pool shock is also loaded with calcium, which can be a problem if you're in a hard water part of the country.
+If you want to use chlorine shock, use Spa 56 chlorinating compound, which is specially formulated for hot tubs.
+The best advice for shocking a spa or hot tub is this: DON'T use pool shock.
+Only use spa shock for spas and hot tubs.

-Before you shock a spa, it’s always best to check your pH and Alkalinity.
-Especially if you shock after using the spa; adding a few sweaty bodies into your hot tub definitely spikes the pH with higher alkalinity levels, and a strong shock treatment can knock carbonates and bicarbonates out of solution, making spa water cloudy.
-Keep some spa pH decreaser on hand, you can use it for lowering both pH and alkalinity.
+Before you shock a spa, it's always best to check the water's pH and alkalinity.
+This is especially true if you add shock right after using the spa - few sweaty bodies into your hot tub can spike the pH and alkalinity levels up too high.
+When the pH and alkalinity are out of balance, strong shock treatments can knock carbonates and bicarbonates out of solution and make your spa water cloudy.
+Keep some spa pH decreaser on hand so you can use it to lower both pH and alkalinity.

-My water comes out of the tap here at 450 ppm of Calcium Hardness, which is high but not as high as some people in nearby desert areas or on a well.
+My water comes out of the tap with a calcium hardness of about 450 ppm.
+This is high, but not as high as some in nearby desert areas or those drawing from a well.
 When your spa water is hard, that means it has a lot of dissolved calcium in it.
-Spas and hot tubs operate best around 200 ppm, and when there is more than that – it can come out of solution as visible scale.
-Especially if your spa pH is high, and you also have high calcium hardness, shocking the spa can make the water cloudy.
-To prevent this problem, fill your spa with water that has gone thru the water softening tanks, or use a Pre-Filter on your garden hose, to reduce total hardness levels.
+Spas and hot tubs operate best around 200 ppm, and when there is more than that, it can come out of solution as visible scale on spa surfaces.
+If your spa pH is high and you also have high calcium hardness, shocking can make the spa water cloudy.
+To avoid this problem in hard water areas, fill your spa with water that has gone thru water softening tanks, or use a pre-filter on your garden hose to keep calcium levels low.